 Heart valve repair or replacement

-In some cases medicines can?t help heart failure caused by heart valves that are narrowed (stenosed) or leak (regurgitant).
+In some cases, medicines can’t help heart failure caused by heart valves that are narrowed (stenosed) or leak (regurgitant).
 The heart valve can be repaired or replaced.
 This can be done as an open-heart procedure.
 Or it can be done by going through a small tube (catheter) that is put into an artery or vein.

 ICD (implantable cardioverter defibrillator)

-When heart muscle is damaged, dangerous heart circuits can form in the heart muscle.
+When the heart muscle is damaged, dangerous heart circuits can form in the heart muscle.
 This leads to heart rhythms that can cause death.
 An ICD is implanted in the body to sense and treat these cardiac arrest rhythms.
 It does this by overdrive pacing the heart rhythm.
 Or it sends an energy shock to the heart.

-VAD (ventricular assist devices)
+VAD (ventricular assist device)